 No one rises to the top of their game without intentional growth and learning.
 If you truly want to be a better leader, better salesperson, better speaker, better writer, or just a better person, you need to study the craft.

-Studies continue to find that most CEO’s read 5 books a month, and earn 350% more income than the average American.
-So, don’t take this list with a grain of salt.
-Get under the hood and explore all these books have to offer.
+Studies continue to find that most CEOs read 5 books a month, and earn 350% more income than the average American.
+Reading works as a tool to help us grow.
+So get under the hood and explore all these sales books have to offer.

 Work on yourself harder than you work on your job: If you stay ready, you won’t need to get ready.
 You stay ready by reading.